Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: Physical processes driving the two-phase growth of galaxies

 The correlation pattern between galaxies and halos found above motivates us to identify processes that drive the transition of galaxies based on the halo assembly.
 According to \citetalias{moTwophaseModelGalaxy2024} (see their \S3.3), two factors, one external and one internal, are predicted to be important in determining the dynamics of galaxies.

 The first factor is the assembly rate of the host halo, as quantified by $\gamma$.
 A halo in its fast phase has a nearly constant concentration of $c_{\rm v} \approx 4$ \citep{zhaoGrowthStructureDark2003,zhaoAccurateUniversalModels2009}, reflecting a self-similar growth without changing the shape of the profile.
 Such an evolution of halo structure relies on a sufficient exchange of energy between the newly accreted matter and the existing matter in the halo.
 This is feasible only if the accretion is fast enough so that the perturbation of the gravitational potential is frequent and strong.
 The fast accretion of dark matter also has important implications for baryonic processes: fast accumulation of gas is expected to be associated with fast accretion of dark matter.
 This, together with the effective radiative cooling expected before halos reach a threshold of $M_{\rm v} \approx 10^{12}\Msun$ (see the cooling diagram in, e.g., fig. 2 of \citetalias{moTwophaseModelGalaxy2024}), can cause large amounts of cold gas to fall almost freely into the halo center.
-Rapid inflow of gas not only sustains a high gas fraction that leads to the formation of a self-gravitating gas cloud (SGC) before angular-momentum support can be established, but also strongly perturbs the SGC and generates supersonic turbulence on the galactic scale.
-Density fluctuations are seeded by the gravitational perturbations and amplified by shocks in the turbulent SGC, causing the formation of sub-clouds that are dense enough to be free of cloud-cloud collision and drag force from surrounding gas.
+Rapid inflow of gas sustains a high gas fraction that leads to the formation of a self-gravitating gas cloud (SGC) before angular-momentum support can be established.
+Rapid change of gravitational potential is complemented by gas accretion and feedback processes in disturbing the gas and driving supersonic turbulence on galactic scale (as discussed in \S\ref{sec:introduction}).
+Density fluctuations in the SGC are thus seeded and amplified, causing the formation of sub-clouds that are dense enough to be free of cloud-cloud collision and drag force from surrounding gas.
 The almost ballistic motion of sub-clouds makes the mixing of angular momentum inefficient, prevents the formation of a dynamically cold disk and preserves the hot gas dynamics.
 Star clusters can form within the sub-clouds and inherit the hot dynamics, leading to the formation of a bulge-like stellar system.
 A dynamically cold gaseous and stellar disk is expected to form only after the halo assembly slows down ($\gamma \lesssim \gamma_{\rm f}$) and the gas fraction is reduced by, e.g. feedback, to a level that is comparable to the gas spin ($f_\lambda \equiv f_{\rm gas}/\lambda_{\rm gas} \lesssim 1$).
 This scenario predicts that the galaxy has hot (velocity-dispersion supported) dynamics at high $z$ and cold (rotation supported) dynamics at low $z$.

 The second factor is the relative importance between the self-gravity and angular momentum support of the gas, as quantified by $f_\lambda$, the ratio between the cold-gas fraction and the spin.
 This factor quantifies the internal instability of the disk.
 A high $f_\lambda$ can cause a global instability to develop in the disk, which is expected to thicken or destroy the cold disk even if it can be formed in the first place.
 Making $f_\lambda$ sufficiently small (again $f_\lambda \lesssim 1$) is thus a necessary condition for the cold disk to form and to remain for a long period.